harlan-zw/harlanzw.com/content/blog/nuxt-3-migration-cheatsheet.md

 ::checkbox
 Migrate head
 #tip
-If you previously had head configuration in your nuxt.config, you should migrate it to app.head config.
+If you previously had head configuration in your `nuxt.config.ts`, you should migrate it to `app.head` config.

 If you're using `hid` in your head config, unless you have a good reason, you should remove it.
 Read [@vueuse/head v1 release notes](https://harlanzw.com/blog/vue-use-head-v1) to learn more.